bfowle/talaria/docs/compression-vs-deduplication-analysis.md

   Traditional: 3 full proteins
   Savings: Massive for multi-domain proteins

-Layer 4: Phylogenetic Delta Chains (NOT YET IN SEQUOIA) Encode sequences as deltas from phylogenetic ancestors
+Layer 4: Phylogenetic Delta Chains (NOT YET IN HERALD) Encode sequences as deltas from phylogenetic ancestors

   Example: